Ningshiqi/semi-supervised-graph-based-classification/README.md

 Implement structure2vec from [Hanjun Dai's paper](https://arxiv.org/abs/1603.05629) in Pure Python.
 The vanila version of the embedding mean field is implemented in [this notebook](https://github.com/DanqingZ/semi-supervised-graph-based-classification/blob/master/mean_field.ipynb).

 ### (3) Exploration
 Joint probability distribution of two nodes on an edge in the Markov Random Field.
+This problem is not of interest to the graph node classification, but is worth exploring.